 Not long after we’d taken our seats, the musicians took theirs in the orchestra pit and began tuning their instruments.
 The noise only added to the din.
 Now that I was seated, my view of the theater was mostly obscured.
 I turned my attention to the boxes opposite us, thinking to make note of others in attendance that I might have missed during out entrance.

-The box directly opposite ours was the Duke of Glover’s, and I was surprised to see that the elderly man was actually in it.
+The box directly opposite ours belonged to the Duke of Glover, and I was surprised to see that the elderly man was actually in it.
 Like John, he rarely attended the theatre.
-Around him sat his large family.
+His large family gathered around him.
 My gaze caught on a shadowy figure in the back row.